kmesh-net/website/content/en/docs/setup/develop_with_kind.md

     kind load docker-image $image_name --name $cluster_name
     ```
     You should specify the `image_name` and `cluster_name`.
-+ Edit the kmesh daemonset:
++ Edit the Kmesh daemonset:
     Kmesh daemons are run as kubernetes `Daemonset`.
 You should modify the config of the daemonset, triggering a re-deployment.
     ```shell
     kubectl edit ds kmesh -n kmesh-system
     ```
     This will open an editor, you can modify the image here.
-    You can check whether kmesh daemons are all running by:
+    You can check whether the Kmesh daemons are all running by:
     ```shell
     kubectl get po -n kmesh-system -w
     ```
 + Check logs
-    You can check the logs of a kmesh daemon by:
+    You can check the logs of a Kmesh daemon by:
     ```shell
     kubectl logs $kmesh_pod_name -n kmesh-system
     ```
-    `kmesh_pod_name` is the name of a specified kmesh pod.
+    `kmesh_pod_name` is the name of a specified Kmesh pod.
     You can change the logger level by:
     ```shell
     kubectl exec -it $kmesh_pod_name -n kmesh-system -- kmesh-daemon log --set default:debug